Godzilla (Main Theme): Overview

 The theme first appeared on the original Godzilla film and in later sequels was replaced by a new theme titled the Godzilla March.

-The Godzilla (Main Theme) was re-used for the first time in Terror of Mechagodzilla, the final Godzilla film featuring the Showa era's continuity within the franchise.
+The Godzilla (Main Theme) was re-used (as a theme song for the kaiju itself) for the first time in Terror of Mechagodzilla (1975), the final Godzilla film featuring the Showa era's continuity within the franchise.
+Ifukube participated in Godzilla vs. King Ghidorah (1991), and the "M1" has become a theme song for the character thereafter, while the "MA" wasn't used until Godzilla vs. Mechagodzilla II.